jiandandkl/blog/source/_posts/Record-a-node-memory-leak-debugging.md

 1. choose tool

-I choosed heapdump to help generate memory snapshot and then import to chrome devtool that can reflect memory change.
+I chose to use heapdump to generate a memory snapshot and then imported it to Chrome DevTools, which can reflect changes in memory.

 2. code